 - Visiting the Flea market in Kaza

-The people of Spiti and Lahaul are very heartily that makes the tourists to spend a night in the region without any hesitation.
-Kaza and Mud village are the prominent places to find a suitable home stay with enough options.
+The people of Spiti and Lahaul are very hearty which makes the tourists spend a night in the region without any hesitation.
+Kaza and Mud village are the prominent places to find a suitable homestay with enough options.
 Online booking may not be available with these hotels but you can ask your driver to or tour operator to help find one such hotel for you.
-Names of few home stays around Pin Valley National Park are:
+Names of a few homestays around Pin Valley National Park are:

 - Banjara retreat in Kaza